 In fact, rough, low-fidelity prototyping is significantly more impactful when used in industries where it's currently least applied—particularly for companies with long development cycles and long product lifecycles.

-When we looked at data from Creative Difference, we found that organizations with long development cycles and long product lifecycles saw their chance of successful launches increase by 109% compared to their more nimble counterparts.
+When we looked at data from our research, we found that organizations with long development cycles and long product lifecycles saw their chance of successful launches increase by 109% compared to their more nimble counterparts.

 Why?
 And how?
 Let’s consider a car company: For those teams, the cost and risk of investing in poorly thought-out ideas is much, much higher.
 Building a high-fidelity vehicle prototype can cost millions of dollars using traditional methods.
 Instead, low fidelity mock-ups (in this case, using foam core and tape to create a simulated car dashboard) can uncover critical flaws that can save millions of dollars and years of effort.